kushagrbhatia0315-dot/DEVJAMS-project/README.md

 ## 📊 Model Performance

-"Live model evaluation metrics, including real-time accuracy scores and an interactive confusion matrix, are generated dynamically and visualized directly within the Streamlit dashboard."
+Live model evaluation metrics, including real-time accuracy scores and an interactive confusion matrix, are generated dynamically and visualized directly within the Streamlit dashboard.
-*(Populate this table with your actual evaluator.py output, and consider embedding a confusion matrix image from `outputs/`.)*

 ---